-Interest is accrued at either the SONIA or SOFR daily compounded rate, depending on the counterparty, with margin.
-As at 31 December 2023 the accrued interest receivable by the Company was £198k (2022: nil) and is presented within Accrued investment income and other receivables on the Statement of Financial Position.
+Interest was accrued at either the SONIA or SOFR daily compounded rate, depending on the counterparty, with margin.
+As at 31 December 2024 the accrued interest receivable by the Company was £nil (2023: £198k) and is presented within Accrued investment income and other receivables on the Statement of Financial Position.